dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmIanTimeout:

     dcmIanTimeout_"
-    "IAN On Timeout",boolean,"Specifies if the IAN is sent if the timeout for waiting on receive of instances referenced is exceeded; just stop check for completeness on timeout if absent","
+    "IAN On Timeout",boolean,"Specifies if the IAN is sent if the timeout for waiting on receive of instances referenced is exceeded.
+Overwrites value specified on Device level.","
     .. _dcmIanOnTimeout:

     dcmIanOnTimeout_"